CSCI-GA-2820-FA22-001/customers/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Story
+name: User Story
-about: This template is used for proposing the user stories.
+about: This template is for creating user stories.
 title: story
 labels: ''
 assignees: ''